ratankaliani/proposal-api/README.md

 Add platform title [here](https://github.com/ratankaliani/proposal-api/blob/main/pages/api/proposal.js#L50).

+Test in local dev environment to see if the API (localhost:3000/api/proposal) is receiving proposals from the new protocol.

 ## Modular Changes to API (Medium)

 TBD!

 ### PLEASE CREATE A BRANCH & THEN MAKE A PR AFTER DOING LOCAL TESTING!!

 ## Query Parameters